Amed Rosario Player Props: Dodgers vs. Athletics

 Amed Rosario At The Plate

-- Rosario is batting .264 with 20 doubles, six triples, three home runs and 22 walks.
+- Rosario has 20 doubles, six triples, three home runs and 23 walks while batting .261.

-- Rosario is batting .500 during his last games and is on a four-game hitting streak.

-- In 67.7% of his 96 games this season, Rosario has picked up at least one hit.
-He's also had 23 multi-hit games.

-- In 30 games this season (31.3%), Rosario has picked up an RBI, and in eight of those games (8.3%) he had two or more.
+- Rosario has driven in a run in 30 games this year (30.9%), including eight games with more than one RBI (8.2%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.